rosano/kommit/os-app/open-guide/text.en.md

 <div class="OLSKDecorNotice">

 Editing the same card on multiple devices at the same time can result in data loss.
-Editing different cards or playing the game while editing cards is safe.
+Editing different cards or playing the game while editing cards should be safe.

 </div>